costerwi/femfat-matGroups/README.md

 ### FEMFAT GUI execution

 Use the menu item `File->Append...` to run `assignMaterials.ffj` in the interactive GUI.
-Alternatively, that script may be copied to the FEMFAT templates directory and will alway be available from the menu `Templates->assignMaterials`.
+Alternatively, that script may be copied to the FEMFAT templates directory so it will always be available from the FEMFAT GUI menu `Templates->assignMaterials`.

 ### FEMFAT Job (.ffj) execution